StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 Before running the tests for the first time you need to set the CHROME_BIN environment variable to point to either Chromium-Browser or Google Chrome.

-For example on linux you can add the line
+For example on Linux you can add the line

 ```bash
 export CHROME_BIN=/path/to/chrome/executable